Aurimas-N/Hypermarket-Sales-In-Europe/Hypermarket_sales.md

 # Overview

 # Tasks
-* Explore, clean, analyse in BigQuery SQL
+* Explore, clean and analyse dataset in BigQuery SQL
 * Create interactive dashboard in Tableau